kekse1/v4/docs/modules/web/module.md

 That the defined variables don't reside in the global scope or so is another great effect.

-The current module context is available in `this` and also the same in `module` (so if `this` could be overridden by local sub functions, etc..).
+The current module context is available in `this` and also in `module` (so if `this` would be overridden by local sub functions, etc., it's nevertheless accessable).
 Internally, it's given as first argument of a `new Function()` being used, which is on the other hand also called with `..bind(_ctx, ..);`.

 There's also the `params` array available in those modules, btw.

+## TODO
+I'm going to extend all of this much more, l8rs.. /TODO/.